 A “deposition” is an oral examination of a person under oath that is recorded by a stenographer and may be videotaped or audiotaped.
 Fla.
 R. Civ.
 P. 1.310.
 A party deponent may be required to produce documents during the examination.
 Fla.
 R. Civ.
 P. 1.310(b)(5).
 Depositions of parties may be used by the other side for any purpose.
 Fla.
 R. Civ.
 P. 1.330(a)(2).
 Depositions may be taken by telephone.
 Fla.
 R. Civ.
 P. 1.310(b)(7).
 Depositions frequently are used to impeach subsequent testimony.
 Sometimes, depositions may be taken prior to the filing of a civil action or during appeal to preserve testimony.
 Fla.
 R. Civ.
 P. 1.290.
 Depositions may or may not be transcribed, depending upon the wishes of the parties.
 Depositions also may be conducted on written questions.
 See Fla.
 R. Civ.
 P. 1.320.
 This method is not used frequently.

-A party may produce records in lieu of answering an interrogatory if the answer may be derived from those records and if it is equally burdensome for the party to determine the answer as it is for the party seeking the information.
+A party may produce records in lieu of answering an interrogatory if the answer may be derived from those records (including electronically stored information) and if it is equally burdensome for the party to determine the answer as it is for the party seeking the information.
 Fla.
 R. Civ.
 P. 1.340(c).
 If electronically stored information is produced, the records must be produced “in a form or forms in which they are ordinarily maintained or in a reasonably usable form or forms.”
 Id.

 3. Production of Documents and Things by Parties.

 A party may be required to produce documents or other tangible things for inspection and/or copying by the other side.
 Fla.
 R. Civ.
-P. 1.350(a).
-"Documents" are defined broadly to include writings, drawings, graphs, charts, photographs, phono-records and other "data compilations" from which information ‘can be obtained, translated, if necessary, by the party to whom the request is directed through detection devices into reasonably usable form’.”
+P. 1.350(a). “[D]ocuments” are defined broadly to include “electronically stored information, writings, drawings, graphs, charts, photographs, phono-records, and other ‘data compilations’ from which information ‘can be obtained, translated, if necessary, by the party to whom the request is directed through detection devices into reasonably usable form’.”
 See Fla.
 R. Civ.
-P. 1.350.
+P. 1.350(a)(1).
 The party seeking the information may inspect and copy, test, or sample any tangible items falling within the scope of discoverable material.
 Fla.
 R. Civ.
 P. 1.350(a)(2).
-A party may request to enter upon designated land or property to inspect and measure, survey, photograph, test or sample the otherwise discoverable property or any designated object or operation.
+A party may request to enter upon designated land or property to inspect and measure, survey, photograph, test or sample the otherwise discoverable property or any designated object or operation on the property.
 Fla.
 R. Civ.
 P. 1.350(a)(3).

 4. Production of Documents and Things by Nonparties.

 A party also may obtain documents from nonparties by issuing a subpoena directing production of documents or things without deposition.
 See Fla.
 R. Civ.
 P. 1.351(a).
 Other parties must be notified at least ten (10) days before the subpoena issues so that they may object.
 Fla.
 R. Civ.
 P. 1.351(b).
 If another party objects, no documents are produced until the objection is resolved and the party seeking discovery can file a motion to have the court rule on the objection.
 Fla.
 R. Civ.
 P. 1.351(b), (d).
 However, after the subpoena is served, if the nonparty witness objects, this method of nonparty discovery simply becomes unavailable and no hearing is available on that objection.
 Instead, the party seeking discovery must subpoena the nonparty for deposition.
 Fla.
 R. Civ.
 P. 1.351(c).
 Non-party objections under this rule are “self-executing.”
 See Patrowicz v.
 Wolff, 110 So.
 3d 973 (Fla.
 2d DCA 2013).

 5. Mental and Physical Examinations.

-In certain circumstances, a party may request that a qualified expert conduct a physical or mental examination of a party, or a person in that party's control or custody.
+In certain circumstances, a party may request that a qualified expert conduct a physical or mental examination of a party, or a person in that party’s control or custody.
 Fla.
 R. Civ.
 P. 1.360(a).
-This discovery method is utilized most often in personal injury cases and otherwise when a person's physical or mental condition is in controversy.
-The party requesting the examination must demonstrate good cause.
+This discovery method is utilized often in personal injury and worker’s compensation cases and otherwise when a person’s physical or mental condition is in controversy.
+The party requesting the examination must have good cause.
 Fla.
 R. Civ.
 P. 1.360(a)(2).

 6. Request for Admissions.